iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 ```

 on both servers set firewalld to accept gluster port, ldap port, and database to each servers,
-or you can set by your own rules:
+or you can set your own rules:

 ```
 firewall-cmd --permanent \